Clinics and Services

 Ursula Mitchellhil: 07798698336

 Jo Marley: 07919210373

-Once it is confirmed you are pregnant, you will need to leave your name and contact number with reception.
+Once it is confirmed you are pregnant, you will need to leave your name and contact number with a Patient Coordinator.
 One of us will then contact you within the next week to arrange a ‘booking in’ appointment.
 At this appointment we will discuss your previous medical history and make plans for your care in this pregnancy.

 After this appointment you will usually be sent an appointment to attend a scan at the hospital at around 12 weeks, and then you will be expected to make an appointment to see the midwife when you are approximately 16 weeks pregnant at Joy Lane Children’s Centre.